kevinfjiang/DeInsta/ReadMe.md

 - [ ] Develop front end that is passable (Not a front end guy lol)
 - [ ] Choose a frontend from existing builds and modify the API to be workable with golang
 </details>

+## **CREDITS:**
+**Credit goes to Sandermoen.**

+I am NOT a frontend guy.
+I'm slowly attempting to learn and incorporate React.
+The beautiful front end is courtesy of this repo https://github.com/Sandermoen/instaclone.
+I will be gradually ripping apart the backend and incorporating blockchain functionality.